-The role of this individual is to:
+The role of this individual in conjunction with the Headteacher is to:

-• Ensure that the allocation of funding and resource is sufficient to meet the current safeguarding and child protection activity and challenge the safeguarding activity.
+• Ensure that the allocation of additional time, funding and resource is sufficient to meet the currentsafeguarding and child protection activity and challenge the safeguarding activity.

-- Ensure the self-assessment tool and Designated Safeguarding Lead report demonstrates fully and accurately the safeguarding arrangements and any action to progress areas of weakness or development. - Ensure that the governing body receives training to clarify their statutory role in keeping children safe to support their quality assurance of those statutory arrangements. - Ensure that the governing body is aware of the changes to Local Safeguarding Children Partnership arrangements and the need for the school/college to understand their role in effective multi-agency working under the new arrangements.
+- Ensure the self-assessment tool and Designated Safeguarding Lead report demonstrates fully and accurately the safeguarding arrangements and any action toprogress areas of weakness or development. - Ensure that all of the governing body receives training to clarify their statutory role in keeping children safe to support their quality assurance of those statutory arrangements. - Ensure that the governing body is aware of the changes to Local Safeguarding Children Partnership arrangements and the need for the school/college to understand their role in effective multi-agency working under the new arrangements.